ooni/spec/nettests/ts-017-web-connectivity.md

 2. "classic" TCP connects and possibly TLS handshakes towards TCP endpoints constructed using the URL scheme or an explicit port and IP addresses resolved by "classic" DNS lookups;

-3. the result of each HTTP request that was attempted possibly including a final webpage (right inside the `requests` key);
+3. the result of each HTTP request that was attempted possibly including a final webpage;

 4. results of DNS lookups, TCP connects, and TLS handshakes performed by the test helper and directly comparable to the corresponding "classic" results;